gromnitsky/webcache/README.md

 # webcache

 An extension for Opera 11+.
+Creates a toolbar button with a popup menu of several web crawlers.

 ## License